Skip to article frontmatterSkip to article content

 • Go the RLHF route: Train a reward model first, then use reinforcement learning (PPO) to optimize your policy against it.
 More complex, more moving parts, but this is what OpenAI used for GPT-4.

 • Go the DPO route: Skip the reward model entirely and optimize preferences directly.
-Simpler, faster, and honestly?
-Often just as good.
-This is the new hotness.
+Simpler, faster, and often just as good.
+This is more recent.

 Key Hyperparameters